 - Being Productive – Homesteading and “free time” don’t go hand in hand.
 For our children, when there is some time that is not spent on a homestead or homeschool project, we like to encourage them to learn something, create something, or just plain old do something.
 This keeps them from the habit of just wanting to be entertained all the time and reduces some negative things that too much free time brings.

 - Teamwork – Doing life together teaches kids that working together is necessary (and often easier).
 Sure, this doesn’t always look perfect, children are children, and there will be disagreements, but it gives the opportunity and the sanctifying moments to work it all out!

 - Self-confidence – We certainly want our children to know their identity in Christ, but beyond that comes self-confidence in who they are in the world.
 Because they’re performing important functions as part of a household, they feel good about who they are and their contribution to the world, which gives them strong self-confidence to enter into adulthood.

 Our children are given easy, age-appropriate chores at a very young age (with supervision when needed).
 As they get older, with proper training, they’re assigned chores that they are solely responsible for.

 As parents, we watch for areas of interest for each child.
 If one person leans more toward the kitchen and enjoys cooking, they will be assigned more kitchen tasks.
 If one child has more joy taking care of the animals, then they’ll get more of the animal chores.

 Homesteading with Babies

 There’s no tougher time working on a homestead than when we have tiny babies on board.
-Lisa is the queen of babywearing and says that from the time of birth to seven months she always baby wears her kids.
+Lisa is the queen of babywearing and says that from birth to seven months, she always baby wears her kids.

 More than anything else, this helps her to keep up with her day-to-day tasks without having to tend to a fussy baby.
 Because the babies go everywhere with her, they tend to be happy and great nappers because they simply sleep as needed.